conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

 Now, we can use Conan, a C and C++ package manager, to install the libraries.
 It will not only install _SDL2_, but also all the necessary transitive dependencies.
 Conan fetches these packages from the default [ConanCenter](https://conan.io/center/) remote, which is the official repository for open-source Conan packages.

-The reason to reach for Conan is because to build SDL locally but there’s a LOT of dependencies.
+The reason to reach for Conan is because while it's possible to build SDL locally, there’re a LOT of dependencies.
 Freetype, libjpeg, libwebp and libdeflate just to name a few.
 Different platforms and different options also need different dependencies, this is the HTML graph view for Windows MSVC 19.3, which using the conanfile.txt below, you can make with `conan graph info . --format=html > graph.html` to see what it looks like for any project!

 ![conan graph info HTML formatted view of the SDL2 dependencies](/assets/post_images/2023-07-18/conan-graph-info-for-sdl-on-windows.png)